Demi-Gods and Semi-Devils: Qiao Feng's story

-Qiao Feng is the charismatic chief of the Beggars' Sect who possesses strong leadership qualities and exceptional prowess in martial arts.
-He falls from grace after he is revealed to be a Khitan, and after he is wrongly accused of murdering his adoptive parents and some fellow martial artists.
-He becomes an outcast of the wulin (martial artists' community) of the Han Chinese-dominated Song Empire, which is at war with the Khitan-led Liao Empire.
-Qiao Feng's relations with the Han Chinese martial artists worsen due to the Song–Liao conflict, and also because he is now seen as a murderer and a threat to the wulin.
-He is forced to sever ties with them and engage them in a one-against-several battle, during which he single-handedly kills many opponents, including some of his old friends and acquaintances.
+Qiao Feng is the charismatic chief of the Beggar Clan, the largest clan in the wulin.
+Famous for his heroic deeds and exceptional prowess in martial arts, he ultimately falls from grace after he is wrongly accused of murdering his adoptive parents and some fellow wulin members to cover up the fact that he has Khitan ancestry.
+He becomes an outcast of the wulin in the Han Chinese-dominated Song Empire, which is at war with the Khitan-led Liao Empire.
+Qiao Feng's relations with the wulin worsen due to the Song–Liao conflict, and also because he is now seen as a murderer and a threat to the wulin.
+He is forced to sever ties with the wulin and engage them in a one-against-several battle, during which he single-handedly kills many opponents, including some old friends and acquaintances.

 Qiao Feng leaves to verify the claims that he is a Khitan and investigate the murders.
 He is accompanied by Azhu, who loves him and stands by him when the wulin turns against him.
 After a long journey in disguise, he concludes that he is indeed a Khitan and changes his name to Xiao Feng to reflect his ancestry.
 In tracking down a mysterious "Leading Big Brother", whom he believes is responsible for the murders and his parents' deaths, he mistakenly thinks that Duan Zhengchun is the "Leading Big Brother", and challenges him to a one-to-one fight.
 However, the event turns into a tragedy when Azhu finds out she is Duan Zhengchun's daughter and she disguises herself as her father and allows Xiao Feng to kill her.
 It is too late when Xiao Feng realises his mistake.
 Before dying, Azhu tells Xiao Feng that Duan Zhengchun is actually her father, and she hopes that her sacrifice will satisfy his thirst for vengeance.